(Pocket-lint) - The next generation of games consoles is upon us, in the form of the PlayStation 5 and Xbox Series S and Series X.

 Processing and graphics

-The primary reason that the PS5 Digital Edition is so much bigger than the Xbox Series S is that it's not fulfilling quite the same aim - this is quite literally the PS5, just without a disc drive.
+The primary reason the PS5 Digital Edition is so much bigger than the Xbox Series S is that it's not fulfilling quite the same aim - this is quite literally the PS5, just without a disc drive.
 It has all the same performance possibilities and hardware.

-That means it sports an eight-core Zen 2 processor, but at 3.5GHz per core, along with a new solid state hard drive that's apparently wowing developers with its performance.
+That means it sports an eight-core Zen 2 processor, but at 3.5GHz per core, along with a new solid-state hard drive that's apparently wowing developers with its performance.
 Its RDNA graphics will manage 10.28 TFLOPS across 36 CUs, making for a significant leap over the PS4 Pro, and the ability to manage both ray tracing and 4K native output.